★ Investing Strategy Research & Guides ★

 The truth is that today, value investing and dividend investing are a lot easier due to the power of the internet and web-based service providers that do the hard work and calculations for you.

-Excel spreadsheet calculations are a thing of the past as serious computing power enables you to scan for your exact value investing criteria in seconds across an entire stock market when you find your potential new investments.
+Excel spreadsheet calculations are a thing of the past, as serious computing power enables you to scan an entire stock market for your exact value investing criteria in seconds when you find potential new investments.

 Liberated Stock Trader Review Winner